mozbeel/SDL-zig/README.md

 zig build -Dtarget=x86_64-ios --sysroot "$sysroot_path"
 ```

+## Shoutouts

+Big Shoutout to @stark26583 for making an Android template.
+It really helped me out.
+He deserves more recognition.
+So definetely check this repo out too and star it: https://github.com/stark26583/SDL

 ## License

 This repository is [REUSE-compliant](https://reuse.software/).
 The effective SPDX license expression for the repository as a whole is: